What Social Engineering Testing Is and How It Enhances Regular Penetration Testing

-These social engineering campaigns also detail the steps an organization must take to ensure that their external attack surface is secure and that their employees are adequately versed in identifying and reacting to social engineering attacks.
+These social engineering campaigns also detail the steps an organization must take to ensure that its external attack surface is secure and that its employees are adequately versed in identifying and reacting to social engineering attacks.
 While social engineering is only a test, the outcome has real-world consequences.

 Who We Are

 Initially founded in 2013 in the heart of New York City, Gotham Security is an Abacus Group company that focuses on providing boutique cybersecurity services.
 Gotham Security delivers high-quality penetration testing, malicious adversary simulation, compliance program development, and threat intelligence services to organizations all across the world, including many Fortune 1000 companies.

 Where To Find Us

 - 655 Third Avenue, 8th Floor, New York, NY 10017